learn-co-curriculum/phase-3-sql-table-relations-relational-database-basics/README.md

 ## Objectives

-1. Define a relational database and understand the need for using such a database.
+1. Define a relational database as a database that recognizes relations between different items of information
-2. Learn about Edgar Codd, the inventor of Structured Query Language (SQL).
+2. Describe the structure of a relational database structure as tables related through the use of primary and foreign keys
+3. Define a primary key
+4. Define a foreign key

 ## Relational Databases